Counseling

 Elizabeth is an Associate Licensed Counselor with a Master of Arts in Clinical Mental Health Counseling.
 She brings extensive experience working with children, adolescents, and families, providing support with emotional, behavioral, and academic challenges.
 Elizabeth’s clinical focus includes emotion regulation, anxiety, depression, relational conflict, crisis management, and parenting concerns.
 She is dedicated to cultivating a safe and supportive environment, utilizing trauma-informed care, Dialectical Behavior Therapy (DBT) techniques, and play-based interventions to foster client growth and resilience.
 Elizabeth is committed to empowering her clients to develop effective coping strategies and build healthy relationships as they navigate life’s challenges.

-Andrea Vazquez, MSW
+Andrea Vazquez, LMSW

 Counselor